 How Old Am I Again?

 It sounds like once you’re diagnosed with MS, you basically have no option but to end up someday in a wheelchair or hardly able to move or take care of yourself.
-Of course, for many people, a wheelchair or device to aide in mobility is necessary, that is undisputed.
-However, for many others, that will never be something they end up needing as for one reason or another their mobility, or ability to care for themselves is not affected, or at least not to the degree deemed “debilitating”.
+Of course, for many people, a wheelchair or device to aid in mobility is necessary - that is undisputed.
+However, for many others, that will never be something they end up needing as for one reason or another, their mobility or ability to care for themselves is not affected, or at least not to the degree deemed “debilitating”.

-Initially, when I was diagnosed and having mobility issues for the first time, I was nervous that MS would take away some of what I considered to be the most important parts of my life, some of what made me who I was (in my opinion anyhow).
+Initially, when I was diagnosed and having mobility issues for the first time, I was nervous that MS would take away some of what I considered to be the most important parts of my life, some of what made me who I was (in my opinion, anyhow).
 What I have come to learn is that MS does not have to dictate what I can or cannot do, I’ve just had to learn to adapt and find new ways to approach different situations.
-There are a million ways to modify every activity you do, and with some creative thinking you can find that it’s not impossible to do the things you love for the most part, even with mobility troubles.
+There are a million ways to modify every activity you do, and with some creative thinking, you can find that it’s not impossible to do the things you love for the most part, even with mobility troubles.

 Something else that has taken me some time to accept with MS is that you have to take things one step at a time, one day at a time, sometimes even one hour at a time.
 There are going to be days that are better than average and days that are worse.
 You’ll have to make adjustments based on what each day brings, and that can be really tough.
-I’ve had a hard time learning to be flexible in my plans, I don’t like having to cancel because I’m not feeling well or having to adjust to what my body tells me is going to be necessary.
+I’ve had a hard time learning to be flexible in my plans.
+I don’t like having to cancel because I’m not feeling well or having to adjust to what my body tells me is going to be necessary.

 How have you learned to adapt and make your life work around your MS symptoms?
 What are some tips and tricks you use?
 I’d love to hear what everyone does to make sure they live their life their way, MS or not!

 Have you ever experienced any of the following financial struggles due to your MS?